• Home

 • Using a large sized saucepan or small pot, warm the butter and olive oil over medium-high heat, waiting until the butter has melted.
 Add in the minced shallots and garlic and sauté until the shallots are translucent and the garlic is fragrant, for about 1 to 2 minutes.

-• Once the rice is cooked, arrange the shrimp and tomatoes evenly over the rice and let cook.
+• Just before the rice is almost finished cooking, arrange the raw shrimp and tomatoes evenly over the rice and let cook.
 After the shrimp start to turn pink, flip them over and cook the other side.
 You want to cook the shrimp until they are just pink.
 Do not overcook.
+Add the cooked squid back into the pan.
+Mix, taste everything and season with more salt if needed.

-• Arrange the open mussels on top of the seafood paella, drizzle the remaining tablespoon of extra virgin olive oil over the top of the paella, garnish the parsley and serve immediately.
-Enjoy!
+• Arrange the open mussels on top of the seafood paella, drizzle with a tablespoon of extra virgin olive oil over the top of the paella if desired, garnish the parsley and serve with the lemon wedges.
+Enjoy immediately.

 Notes

-Note for the cook: I do highly recommend using a paella pan if you have one, but you can also use a stainless steel or aluminum skillet.
+Note for the cook: I do highly recommend using a paella pan if you have one, but you can also use a stainless steel or aluminum skillet if you don't have access to a paella pan.
 The more you make paella, the easier it will be to make!
-For the spicy Italian sausage, make sure it's been removed from the casing.

-For the shrimp, I highly recommend using raw shrimp.
+For the shrimp, you need to purchase raw shrimp.
 Don’t buy the shrimp that is pink, that has already been cooked and is generally there to purchase for shrimp cocktail.
 When purchasing mussels, most grocery stores do all the cleaning and debearding for you.
 However, if you need to do it yourself, click here for a great resource for how to clean and debeard mussels.

 Seafood Paella recipe being made in black paella pan